esheldon/wq/README.md

 To remove a job or jobs from the queue, send the "rm" command

     wq rm pid
+    wq rm pid1 pid2 pid3 ...

 Where pid is the process id you can get using "wq ls".
-The pid can be a comma separated list.
 To remove all of your jobs

     wq rm all

 Only root can remove jobs for another user.
+Note previously the list had to be comma separated.

 Starting a Server
 -----------------